-In 2019, 52.8% of households earning between 10,000 and 20,000 Dollars spent fifty percent or more on housing.
-The real estate market is every-growing, not only in terms of the number of houses sold but also their cost.
+The real estate market is ever-growing, not only in terms of the number of houses sold but also in their cost.
 Finding cheap houses has become increasingly difficult in 2022 and beyond the foreseeable future.

 There’s a difference between finding cheap houses and negotiating house prices.
 Finding a cheap house might mean you’ll have to make certain sacrifices in terms of the location or size.
 Negotiating means you get-go on a ride with the seller on a steep slope.
 You need to be sure you know what you’re doing or you might end up offending the seller!